 Find the right pair for your feet

-After determining that you need neutral-cushioning running shoes and have tried on a few pairs at a local shoe store, that means you are ready to start shopping for a new pair of shoes.
+Once you have determined that you need a netural cushioned shoe, it’s time to go test out shoes!
 It is usually a good idea to do your shoe shopping in the afternoon or in the evening when your foot has swollen to get the best fit.

 When shopping for a pair of running shoes, first you should check your current pair of running shoes.
 If the outside of your shoes show most of the wear, that is a sign that under pronation is the problem; in such situations, one should look for running shoes that supply neutral cushioning, which will help solve to that issue.
 With recent technological developments, running shoes are more advanced than before, providing with runners many types of shoes that can help reduce the risk of injury.
 Although the largest running shoes selection is available online, it may be the best to visit a physical store to have a salesperson analyze your stride to better identify your needs as a runner.